thattonBL/BLGatewaySourceLibraries/README.md

 Once checked out you can add the Microservices you want to work on by simply checking them out to the src -> Microservices directory found within this solution.
 This solution is set up with the docker-compose file to contain all the necessary directories and sql intialisation scripts.
 So when the complete suite of microservice are checked out to the src -> Microservices directory then the whole system should work out of the box.
-A complete solution (as it stand now 6/6/24) currently looks like:
+A complete solution (as it stand now 6/6/24) currently looks like: (update 07/01/25) The shared libraries are now nuget packages run the following command, to add the BL package source, before you do a build on the checkout solution:

+dotnet nuget add source -n Gateway_Nuget_Feed https://pkgs.dev.azure.com/BritishLibrary-AppDev/Gateway/_packaging/Gateway_Nuget_Feed/nuget/v3/index.json

+The Microservice projects should then build, if you want to work on the shared libraries simply remove the packaged code and link to the package project instead.

 ![Parent-Project](https://github.com/thattonBL/BLGatewaySourceLibraries/assets/79150422/2dcfef25-c896-492e-84b8-b6eb0c74513b)